9.6. Constructors And Initializer Lists

 Initializer List Notation

 One common task of constructor functions is initializing (i.e., assigning the first or initial value to) an object's member variables, regardless of the constructor's overall complexity.
 Although programmers can initialize members in the constructor's body, most practitioners consider it a better practice to initialize them with an initializer list.
 An initializer list is a compact notation equivalent to a sequence of assignment statements.
-But they have the advantage of running before the constructor's body, so the member variables are ready to use as soon as the body runs.
+However, they have the advantage of running before the constructor's body, so the member variables are ready to use as soon as the body runs.
 Initializer lists begin with a colon and appear between a function's parameter list and the body's opening brace.
 Initializer lists follow a simple pattern:

 class fraction